Bin4ry/deejayeye-modder/Readme.md

 4. Rename the original apk you are going to decompile to something without any spaces like DJeyeGO-413.apk
 5. Launch the app by double clicking PatchAPK.exe
 6. Select file, and find your renamed apk
-7. Select file, and choose the version of the apk you are patching
-8. Click decompile, and wait until it finishes. apk will be decompiled to "decompile" directory
+7. Click decompile, and wait until it finishes. apk will be decompiled to "decompile" directory
-9. Select the patches to apply, and click the Patch button.
+8. Select the patches to apply, and click the Patch button.
 (The dry run checkbox is for testing the patches without applying them)
-10. Click the build and sign button.
+9. Click the build and sign button.
 Signed apk will be "decompile\dist\mod.apk"
-11. Enjoy!
+10. Enjoy!

 Need help?
 Check out the wiki: http://dji.retroroms.info/howto/deejayeye-modder